verklegarden/crysol/README.md

 </div>

-`crysol` is a _secp256k1_ elliptic curve library for EVM application.
+`crysol` is a $secp256k1$ elliptic curve library for EVM applications.
 It targets security, correctness, simplicity, readability, and reviewability as its primary goals.

 Features:
 - Key generation, verification and de/serialization
-- ECDSA and Schnorr signature functionality
+- ECDSA and Schnorr signature generation, verification and de/serialization
 - Point arithmetic based on complete addition formulas and `ecrecover` precompile optimizations
 - Prime field arithmetic
 - Secure, simple and stable interfaces